-The ‘weekend by locals’ or rather #weekendbylocals initiative we decided to launch this September has grown quite popular and has sprinkled new life onto our Instagram account.
-For this we are truly grateful to our lovely spotters.
-What has been going on is that every weekend we give the proverbial ‘key’ to our Instagram account to one of our spotters, for them to share their favorite spots and their experiences over the weekend with our audience.
-So far, #weekendbylocals has taken our audience along on a 2 day local’s journey through: NYC; Helsinki; Rome; Madrid; Toronto; Munich; Sarajevo; Vilnius; Chicago and London.
+The ‘weekend by locals’ or rather #weekendbylocals initiative we decided to launch last year has grown quite popular and has sprinkled new life onto our Instagram account.
+Every weekend we give the proverbial ‘key’ to our Instagram account to one of our spotters, for them to share their favorite spots and their experiences over the weekend with our audience.
+So far, #weekendbylocals has taken our audience along on a 2 day local’s journey through 40 cities already!

 NYC through Nick’s eyes

 Even though they say that New York is immense and that in a weekend there’s not enough time to do things, Nick managed to ‘take us’ to many different spots.
 From sailing in the city to bagels and cupcakes, New York has endless options to choose from.
 And not just bars and cafes, but also cultural spots such as the Whitney Museum or the famous Met (Metropolitan Museum of Art).
 The most fun though are the ‘weird spots’ like a particular Barber Shop in the East Village, the by now famous Highline Park (old train tracks transformed to a relaxing spot for New Yorkers) and the Marc Jacob’s bookstore, Bookmarc, to mix fashion (even if you’re not that much into that as Nick says) with books in a cool and alternative environment.